xcart/xcart-docs/_pages/kb_en/modules/taxjar/how_taxjar_works.md

 ![checkout.png]({{site.baseurl}}/attachments/ref_19ny5CB7/checkout.png)

-To increase the accuracy of tax calculations TaxJar performs an address validation while a customer updates the Shipping info of the order.
+To increase the accuracy of tax calculations, TaxJar performs an address validation while a customer updates the Shipping info of the order.

 For address validation, an address validation call is made to TaxJar.
-TaxJar performs validation of the address and returns results to the X-Cart store.
-If the input address data can not be resolved successfully, an error message is displayed so that the customer can correct the address info.
+TaxJar performs validation of the address and returns the results to the X-Cart store.
+If the input address data cannot be resolved successfully, an error message is displayed so the customer can correct the address info.

 ![invalid-zip-2.png]({{site.baseurl}}/attachments/ref_19ny5CB7/invalid-zip-2.png)